 Niki Nakayama: A Chef’s Tale in 13 Bites by Jamie Michalak & Debbi Michiko Florence, illustrated by Yuko Jones

 A little girl named Niki loves food and dreams of being a chef despite her family’s disapproval.
 Formatted in sections titled “Bites” — bite 1 through 13 — read the origins of her passion for food.
 As Nikki grows. she invents recipes, visits her cousin’s Japanese inn restaurant from which she draws inspiration, opens a sushi restaurant, and finally, opens a unique fusion restaurant called n/naka where she serves uniquely created 13 courses.
 Beautifully illustrated mixed-media and digital art on each page, this passionate story will inspire children to follow their dreams.

 My Name Is Helen Keller by Myron Uhlberg, illustrated by Jenn Kocsmiersky

-This skillfully written biography alternates between a first-person narration from Helen and the occasional third-person narrator who explains the context of what’s going on.
-It’s very well-written and interesting to read and shares the most important information of Helen’s life.
+This skillfully written biography alternates between the first-person narration from Helen and the occasional third-person narrator who explains the context of what’s going on.
+It’s very well-written and interesting to read and shares the most important information about Helen’s life.